Pixar: Early history

 In 1982, the Pixar team began working on special-effects film sequences with Industrial Light & Magic.
 After years of research, and key milestones such as the Genesis Effect in Star Trek II: The Wrath of Khan and the Stained Glass Knight in Young Sherlock Holmes, the group, which then numbered 40 individuals, was spun out as a corporation in February 1986 by Catmull and Smith.
 Among the 38 remaining employees were Malcolm Blanchard, David DiFrancesco, Ralph Guggenheim, and Bill Reeves, who had been part of the team since the days of NYIT.
 Tom Duff, also an NYIT member, would later join Pixar after its formation.
 With Lucas's 1983 divorce, which coincided with the sudden dropoff in revenues from Star Wars licenses following the release of Return of the Jedi, they knew he would most likely sell the whole Graphics Group.
 Worried that the employees would be lost to them if that happened, which would prevent the creation of the first computer-animated movie, they concluded that the best way to keep the team together was to turn the group into an independent company.
 But Moore's Law also suggested that sufficient computing power for the first film was still some years away, and they needed to focus on a proper product until then.
 Eventually, they decided they should be a hardware company in the meantime, with their Pixar Image Computer as the core product, a system primarily sold to governmental, scientific, and medical markets.
 They also used SGI computers.

 In 1983, Nolan Bushnell founded a new computer-guided animation studio called Kadabrascope as a subsidiary of his Chuck E. Cheese's Pizza Time Theatres company (PTT), which was founded in 1977.
-Only one major project was made out of the new studio, an animated Christmas special for NBC starring Chuck E. Cheese and other PTT mascots; known as "Chuck E. Cheese: The Christmas That Almost Wasn't".
+Only one major project was made out of the new studio, an animated Christmas special for NBC starring Chuck E. Cheese and other PTT mascots, known as Chuck E. Cheese: The Christmas That Almost Wasn't.
 The animation movement would be made using tweening instead of traditional cel animation.
 After the video game crash of 1983, Bushnell started selling some subsidiaries of PTT to keep the business afloat.
-Sente Technologies (another division, was founded to have games distributed in PTT stores) was sold to Bally Games and Kadabrascope was sold to Lucasfilm.
+Sente Technologies (another division, which was founded to have games distributed in PTT stores) was sold to Bally Games and Kadabrascope was sold to Lucasfilm.
 The Kadabrascope assets were combined with the Computer Division of Lucasfilm.
 Coincidentally, one of Steve Jobs's first jobs was under Bushnell in 1973 as a technician at his other company Atari, which Bushnell sold to Warner Communications in 1976 to focus on PTT.
 PTT would later go bankrupt in 1984 and be acquired by ShowBiz Pizza Place.